best in class

 Waterproofing: Water-resistant leather | Insulation: None | Traction: Laces, lugged rubber sole

-Strategist writer Jeremy Rellosa has been wearing these vintage-looking USA-made boots for three winters now and says they have “aged beautifully.”
-(Rellosa wears a discontinued Wolverine model, the Arctic Boot, which has a Gore-Tex lining, but the brand’s newer Rugged Boot is similar to the Arctic Grip.)
-The lugged Vibram outsole keeps his footing steady on iced-over sidewalks and slippery concrete.
+I’ve been wearing these vintage-looking USA-made boots for four winters now, and they have aged beautifully.
+(I wear a discontinued Wolverine model, the Arctic Boot, which has a Gore-Tex lining, but the brand’s newer Rugged Boot is similar to the Arctic.)
+The lugged Vibram outsole keeps my footing steady on iced-over sidewalks and slippery concrete.
 The leather will develop an attractive patina over time, and that rubber heel means these boots can be dressed up for more formal winter occasions.

 Best (less-expensive) lace-up winter boots